grahamgilbert/crypt/README.md

 ### ValidateKey

-Crypt2 can validate the recovery key if it is stored on disk.
+Crypt can validate the recovery key if it is stored on disk.
 If the key fails validation, the plist is removed so it can be regenerated on next login.
 This is set to `TRUE` by default.

 ```bash
 $ sudo defaults write /Library/Preferences/com.grahamgilbert.crypt ValidateKey -bool FALSE